Engagement guide · v2026.1

 03 · One recent engagement

-What a Discovery sprint actually delivered.
+What a recent review actually delivered.

 Two weeks.
 German Mittelstand SaaS, ~80 engineers.
 Their retrieval-augmented support pipeline was returning correct-sounding but wrong answers in production; their internal team had been chasing the cause for two months.

-0.41 → 0.78 Citation precision on the held-out eval set
+0.41 → 0.78 Citation precision after my recommendations

 −70% Hallucinated answers, measured against ground truth